Anatoliy Brandukov: Life and work

 Anatoliy Andreyevich Brandukov was born in Moscow on January 6, 1859.
 His father died soon after his birth, so he was raised by his mother and aunt.
 His first exposure to classical music was the Bolshoi Theater, in which his sister danced.
 But the most decisive influence on him was hearing Hector Berlioz conduct Beethoven's Fifth Symphony when the French composer visited St Petersburg and Moscow in 1867-68.
 He learned the cello, and at age eight, began to attend Moscow Conservatory.
 While there, he attracted the attention of professionals, professors, and the public.
 He became a student of German cello virtuoso Wilhelm Fitzenhagen, discussed music theory with Tchaikovsky, and played in string quartets with celebrity musicians.
 He graduated in 1877 with the rare conservatory award, the Gold Medal.

 On March 5, 1878, he gave his first solo concert, sponsored by Nikolai Rubinstein, but unable to secure a permanent audience, he went abroad.
 Although he had marginal success alone, he decided to go to the musical mecca of the time—Paris.
 From 1881 to 1889 he lived in France, giving concerts in London.
-Contemporary pianist and composer Alexander Goldenweiser said of him, "His vivid, emotional performances were alien abstraction and judgment."
+Contemporary pianist and composer Aleksandr Goldenweiser said of him, "His vivid, emotional performances were alien abstraction and judgment."
 He assisted writer Ivan Turgenev, and through him made many friends and connections, among them pianists Anton Rubinstein, Anna Yesipova, and Alexander Siloti, and conductor Leopold Auer.
 After a performance of Saint-Saëns' Cello Concerto No. 1 in 1881, he was invited to a celebratory concert highlighting his achievement in Angers, France.